Svalorzen/AI-Toolbox/README.md

 To build the library you need to install [cmake](http://www.cmake.org/) and the [boost library](http://www.boost.org/) >= 1.53.
-In addition, C++11 support is required.
+In addition, C++11 support is required (note: gcc 4.8 will not work as it has a bug which prevents it from successfully compiling the library, 4.9 will compile everything correctly).
 If you want to build the POMDP part of the library, the [lp\_solve](http://lpsolve.sourceforge.net/5.5/) library is also required.

 After that, you can simply execute the following commands from the project's